Scylla-HST/scylla-beast/README.rst

 Scylla HST
 ==========
-Repository for code related to the HST program Scylla!
+Repository for code related to the `BEAST <https://github.com/BEAST-Fitting/beast>`_ workflow for the HST program Scylla!

 AST Workflow
 --------------